MECurt/minigrep/README.md

 # minigrep

-A smaller version of the grep CLI written in Rust\n Used with `minigrep <string> <filepath>`
+A smaller version of the grep CLI written in Rust

+Used with `minigrep <string> <filepath>`